dusshera-in-sri-lanka

 Dussehra in Sri Lanka is the most significant time for the Hindu community.
 It’s a joyful celebration that brings people together to remember the epic tale of Lord Rama’s victory over the powerful king Ravana.
 If you want to witness the biggest Dusshera celebrations, keeping the story’s authenticity intact, you must book your Sri Lanka tour packages and make the most of your travels.

 During Dussehra, Temples in Sri Lanka are beautifully decorated with colourful lights and flowers.
 Devotees gather at these temples to offer prayers and seek blessings.
 They also participate in cultural events, including traditional dances and music performances that bring the Ramayana story to life.
-That’s why Dussehra celebrations in Sri Lanka should be seen.
+That’s why Dussehra celebration in Sri Lanka should be seen.

 Significance Of Dusshera In Sri Lanka